aiktb/FuriganaMaker/README.md

 # Furigana Maker

-Add furigana to Japanese text for any web page. 🤔
+Add furigana to Japanese text on any page for learning kanji pronunciation. 🤔

 Special thanks to **_[plasmo](https://github.com/PlasmoHQ/plasmo)_** for taking the frustration out of browser extension development for me.